redfish64/nomiccoin/README.md

 RUNNING:

-This is a drop in replacement of neucoin-qt.exe, and will read your wallet directly.
+This is a drop in replacement of nomiccoin-qt.exe, and will read your wallet directly.

 1. Backup your wallet!!!
-2. Shutdown neucoin-qt.exe
+2. Shutdown nomiccoin-qt.exe
-3. Run redfish-neucoin-qt.exe
+3. Run redfish-nomiccoin-qt.exe

 ---